intel-iot-roadshow/roadshow-docs/docs/ide_setup/arduino/create_sketch.md

+---
+layout: default
+title: Getting Started
+---

-#Blinking an LED with the Arduino IDE on the Intel Edison Board
+# Blinking an LED with the Arduino IDE on the Intel Edison Board

 This guide will teach you how to run a sample sketch on your Intel® IoT board using the Arduino IDE.
 These instructions are geared toward the Intel® Edison module with the Arduino expansion board.